TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Discussion

 We propose \proposal{}, a pre-basecalling filtering mechanism for eliminating the wasted computation in basecalling. \proposal{} performs light-weight basecalling to compute noisy reads using \BaseConv{}, and labels these noisy reads as \target{}/\nontarget{} using \SimCheck{}. \proposal{} eliminates the wasted computation in basecalling by performing basecalling only on the \target{} reads.
+We focus on convolution-based networks for \proposal{} architecture for two reasons: (a) matrix multiplication, the core operation in these networks, is highly suitable for hardware acceleration, facilitating improved performance, and (b) the training and inference of RNN and LSTM models involve sequential computation tasks, which pose significant challenges for acceleration on modern hardware such as GPUs and field-programmable gate arrays (FPGAs)~\cite{singh_rubicon_2024}.
 We evaluate \proposal{} for three different genome sequence analysis use cases of pre-basecalling filtering with varying requirements: covid detection, sepsis detection, and viral detection.
-We show that \proposal{} reduces the execution time of basecalling by filtering out majority of the \nontarget{} reads, and is more applicable compared to the state-of-the-art adaptive sampling methods.
-We hope that \proposal{} inspires future work in pre-basecalling filtering and real-time sequence classification that accelerate other bioinformatics workloads and emerging applications with its high throughput and sensitivity.
-We explain future work and optimizations that can build upon \proposal{} in Section 4 of the Supplementary Materials.
+We show that \proposal{} reduces the execution time of basecalling by filtering out the majority of the \nontarget{} reads and is more applicable compared to the state-of-the-art adaptive sampling methods.
+We hope that \proposal{} inspires future work in pre-basecalling filtering and real-time sequence classification that accelerate other bioinformatics workloads and emerging applications with its high throughput and recall.
+We explain future work and optimizations that can build upon \proposal{} in Supplementary Section~\ref{sec:optimizations}.